apptainer/singularity-userdocs/singularity_and_docker.rst

-The core of a Docker image is basically a compressed set of files, a set of ``.tar.gz`` that (if you look in your `Docker image folder <http://stackoverflow.com/questions/19234831/where-are-docker-images-stored-on-the-host-machine>`_ on your host machine, you will see.
+The core of a Docker image is basically a compressed set of files, a set of ``.tar.gz`` that (if you look in your `Docker image folder <http://stackoverflow.com/questions/19234831/where-are-docker-images-stored-on-the-host-machine>`_ on your host machine, you will see the files.
 The Docker Registry, which you probably interact with via `Docker Hub <https://hub.docker.com/>`_, serves these layers.
 These are the layers that you see downloading when you interact with the docker daemon.
 We are going to use these same layers for Singularity!